mrporterphysics/mrporterphysics.github.io/Presentations/ES Presentations/weather/weatherslids.md

 </div>

 <!--
-TEACHER MOVE: Project a station model and decode all variables on the spot.
-Then have students try.
+TEACHER MOVE: Project ESRT page 18 from the 2024 edition.
+Walk through each variable on a sample station.
 CONFERRING QUESTION: "Where is the wind coming from?
 Where is it going?"
+TEMPERATURE UNITS: The ESRT station model shows temperature in °F — Regents tradition; not a typo.
 -->

 ---